Frequently Asked Questions

 If you’ve been living abroad for a while and you were unwilfully unaware of your U.S. and state tax obligations, stop and don’t panic.
 Take a deep breath.
 Whin Global has assisted U.S. taxpayers by filing many tax returns worldwide, including taxpayers residing in multiples countries.

-File You Expat Tax Returns with Whin Global
+File Your Expat Tax Returns with Whin Global

 Have more questions?
 Ready to file?
 No matter how complicated your U.S. tax return is, there's an Expat Tax Expert ready to help.
-Get started with your Certified Public Accountant from Whin Global, Expat Tax and Accounting Services.
+Contact us today to get started and to have your questions answered.

 US Tax Filing Requirements